AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 >[!NOTE]
 >
 >You do not need to set appearance options in Adobe Acrobat.
-You can specify appearance in Adobe Dynamic Media Classic.
+You can specify the appearance in Adobe Dynamic Media Classic.

 1. In the Link Properties box, select **[!UICONTROL Actions]**.
 1. Select **[!UICONTROL Open A Web Link]** from the Select Action menu, and then select **[!UICONTROL Add]**.
 1. Type the product ID for the Image Map in the Edit URL box, and select **[!UICONTROL OK]**.
-(Adobe Dynamic Media Classic completes the URL using the image map URL template.)
+(Adobe Dynamic Media Classic completes the URL using the Image Map URL template.)
 1. Repeat steps 1 through 7 for all the Image Maps you want to create.
 1. Save the file.
 1. Upload the PDF to Adobe Dynamic Media Classic and select Extract Links from the PDF Options.